nhsconnect/ITK-FHIR-Digital-Medicines/pages/explore/explore_patient_demographics.md

 			<td>The date of birth of the patient.</td>
 			<td>1 only</td>
 			<td>M</td>
 			<td>The date of birth will be as precise as possible, but should at least contain a year.
 May be auto generated from PDS, referral or pharmacy system.
-This will be in text and carried in the FHIR element <a href="https://fhir.hl7.org.uk/STU3/StructureDefinition/details.html#Patient.birthDate"><b>Patient.birthDate</b></a>.</td>
+This will be in text and carried in the FHIR element <b>Patient.birthDate</b>.</td>
 		</tr>
 		<tr>
 			<td>NHS number</td>
 			<td>The unique identifier for a patient within the NHS in England and Wales.</td>
 			<td>0 to 1</td>
 			<td>R</td>
 			<td>Sent as text as per the NHS Data Dictionary NHS number.
-Traced NHS Numbers only should, be used and the NHS number <b>SHOULD</b> be carried in the FHIR element <a href="https://fhir.hl7.org.uk/STU3/StructureDefinition/details.html#Patient.identifier(nhsNumber)"><b>Patient.identifier</b></a>.</td>
+Traced NHS Numbers only should, be used and the NHS number <b>SHOULD</b> be carried in the FHIR element <b>Patient.identifier</b>.</td>
 		</tr>
 		<tr>
 			<td>Other identifier</td>
 			<td>Country specific or local identifier, e.g. Community Health Index (CHI) in Scotland.
 Two data items: type of identifier and identifier.</td>
 			<td>0 to many</td>
 			<td>R</td>
 			<td>Recorded as per: NHS Data Dictionary - local identifier.
 The assigning authority should also be supplied along with the country or local identifier.
-This is carried as text and also carried in the FHIR element <a href="https://fhir.hl7.org.uk/STU3/StructureDefinition/details.html#Patient.identifier"><b>Patient.identifier</b></a>.</td>
+This is carried as text and also carried in the FHIR element <b>Patient.identifier</b>.</td>
 		</tr>
 		<tr>
 			<td>Ethnicity</td>